arunasurya/bisqtransifex/translatordocumentation.md

 ## Current Projects
 The aim of the Bisq Transifex project is to produce technically accurate translations of the Bisq software and website from English into core languages (where we have a strong user base or plan to have one).

 Currently, we have one active project, bisq-desktop, which involves the translation of the Bisq software into nine core languages (see below).

-A new project, bisq-website, is under way.
+A new project, bisq-website (translating certain Bisq pages), [is under way](https://docs.google.com/spreadsheets/d/1XsqW25NagRZEo8fPb4Sj-8Ov6WFX9Os94IS9UPiE_Ak/edit#gid=0).
+Some pages are already available on Transifex.

 ## Communication
 - Daily: #transifex Slack channel.